DerekSelander/dsdump/docs/index.md

 lolgrep:~$ otool -l $(which grep) | grep LC_SEGMENT -A10
 ```

-Will display the Mach-O segments contained in `grep`, which will look something like...
+The output will display the Mach-O segments contained in `grep`.
+This will look something like this...

 ```none
       cmd LC_SEGMENT_64